 Rosie was also attracted to the LA ADU Accelerator Program for its guarantee of stable, competitive rental payments.
 Prior to participating in the program, Rosie rented her ADU to international students, or listed it on Airbnb.
 Both methods were cumbersome and inconsistent, and neither gave her the financial security she needed.
 In order to pay bills, Rosie took on gig work, such as driving for Uber and pet-sitting.
 The LA ADU Accelerator Program has given Rosie a consistent source of passive income, helping her achieve greater financial stability.

 "Now with COVID, I really have to be careful and I can't do Uber anymore, I can't do Instacart anymore.
 And I want to retire,” Rosie says.
 “But the only way I can retire is that I have to be financially set, and [the LA ADU Accelerator Program [is] helping so much.
 It's secure, and I've paid off some bills already."

 Rosie outside of her ADU.

-In addition to the financial benefits it’s provided, the program has supported Rosie in other ways.
+In addition to the financial benefits it has provided, the program has supported Rosie in other ways.
 Veronica, the program’s Housing Navigator, has ensured that Rosie feels comfortable in her role as a landlord.
 "It feels like I have backup.
-If I have any questions, I can ask her."
+If I have any questions, I can ask her," Rosie says.